Zircotec: 2019–present: Expansion

-In March 2021 the release of a new heatshield product - ZircoFlex SHIELD - was announced.
+In March 2021, the release of a new heatshield product – ZircoFlex SHIELD – was announced.

 In June 2022, Zircotec procured a further 10,000 square foot building which will be dedicated to producing technology for low and zero carbon vehicles.

+In 2024, Zircotec began leading the CeraBEV (Ceramics for Battery Electric Vehicles) project, a £1 million Advanced Propulsion Centre-funded collaboration with Cranfield University.
+The project aims to develop a single-layer ceramic coating that provides both dielectric insulation and flame resistance, enabling the use of lightweight materials such as aluminium and polymer composites in EV battery enclosures and cooling plates.